History of Persian Egypt: Following Cambyses’ rule the Persian pharaohs were as follows:

-Darius II ruled from 423 to 404 BCE and was the last Pharaoh of the 27th dynasty.
+Darius II ruled from 423 to 404 BC and was the last Pharaoh of the 27th dynasty.
 His reign included him initiating conflict with Athens, and subsequently entering into an alliance with Sparta to support them in the war.
 This endeavour led to the Persian conquest of part of Ionia.
-Darius II's reign ended when a rebellion led by Egyptian Amyrtaeous, expelled him from Egypt and reinstated Egyptian rule.
+Darius II's reign in Egypt ended when a rebellion led by Egyptian Amyrtaeous, expelled him from Egypt and reinstated Egyptian rule.
 Though his successor, Artaxerxes II, did make attempts to restore Persian occupation, he faced numerous rebellions and uprisings and in the end, he was unsuccessful.
 Thus, there is debate over which Pharaoh, Darius II or Artaxerxes II, was the final ruler of the first period of Persian Egyptian rule.
 However, it was the ending of the reigns of those two rulers that marked the end of the first period of Persian Egypt.

-History - the Second Egyptian Satrapy
+Second Egyptian satrapy

 Persian rule of Egypt was reestablished within a century, beginning the Second Egyptian Satrapy.
-The second period of Persian occupation, between 358 and 330 BCE, was, overall, a shorter and more tumultuous period in which Persian dominance in Egypt was far from certain.
+The second period of Persian occupation, between 358 and 330 BC, was, overall, a shorter and more tumultuous period in which Persian dominance in Egypt was far from certain.
 Its end came about with Alexander the Great’s conquering of the Persian Empire, though the strength of the Persian rulers during this time in Egypt was fairly weak regardless, having only just re-established rule and facing consistent difficulties of succession conflicts and disloyalty within the court.